 Seven films, nominated by the seven festivals run every year for the Doc Alliance Award, which is delivered by a 7 members jury, all equally nominated by the festivals.
 The Award, 5.000 euros to the winner’s next film, is delivered in May, in the context of Cannes Film Festival.

-Since Doclisboa has joined, two films indicated by the festival have already won this Award: Captivity by André Gil Mata (Doc Alliance Award 2013), The Quest of the Schooner Creoula by André Valentim Almeida (Doc Alliance Award 2014) and Odyssey by Sabine Groenewegen (Doc Alliance Award 2019).
+Since Doclisboa has joined, two films indicated by the festival have already won this Award: Captivity by André Gil Mata (Doc Alliance Award 2013), The Quest of the Schooner Creoula by André Valentim Almeida (Doc Alliance Award 2014), Odyssey by Sabine Groenewegen (Doc Alliance Award 2019) and Ghosts: Long Way Home, by Tiago Siopa (Doc Alliance Award 2020).

 Each festival then programmes a selection out of the 7 films in a special section to contribute to the films’ circulation.